paolobenve/myphotoshare/README.md

 * Share buttons for `facebook`, `whatsapp` (mobile only), `twitter`, `google+`, `email`; on `facebook`, `whatsapp` and `google+`: a preview of the image/album is shared
 * User interface translated via separate translation file

+## Community

+Github platform permits you to report bugs.

+You can fork `myphotoshare` and submit pull requests, too!
+We're open to adding more features!

+If you have any question, feel free to contact the `myphotoshare` community via our [mailing list/discussion group](https://groups.google.com/forum/#!forum/myphotoshareapp).

 ## Screenshots

 ![Screenshot](screnshot-panorama-2.2.png)